 We use Composer to manage dependencies and upgrades in Magento Commerce (Cloud) and provide context about the included packages, what the packages do, and how they fit together.
 We highly recommend experience with Composer.

-The following sections detail the specifics of Magento Commerce composer packages, how they work, and what they do within the code base.
+The following sections detail the specifics of Magento Commerce (Cloud) composer packages, how they work, and what they do within the code base.

 Your project’s Composer files

 Your project root directory contains

-composer.json to specify dependencies for your Magento Commerce project.
-For example, when you install an extension, you update
+composer.json to specify dependencies for your Magento Commerce (Cloud) project.
+For example, when you install an extension or module, you update

 composer.json to add the extension to the list.
 You can either edit it manually or the Component Manager can do it for you.